 APDIS Gap & Flush

 Developed in conjunction with VRSI, which has many years of experience with successful Laser Radar installations in major automotive OEMs, Nikon’s APDIS Gap & Flush is an evolution in fully automated, high-speed, vehicle-on-wheels inspection.
-With the ability to track and measure at conveyor speeds up to 140mm/s, a large internal measurement volume, and utilizing three Laser Radars for all-round coverage, the system can be deployed to measure a wide range of vehicles from small hatchbacks to large SUVs and trucks and everything in between.
+With the ability to track and measure at conveyor speeds up to 140mm/s, a large internal measurement volume, and utilising three Laser Radars for all-round coverage, the system can be deployed to measure a wide range of vehicles from small hatchbacks to large SUVs and trucks and everything in between.

 The vehicle is tracked directly using linear sensors, meaning no conveyor interface is required.
 Position is determined prior to the vehicle entering the system by a set of 3D sensors that automatically account for variations in position on the conveyor.
-Once the vehicle is inside the system, the three Laser Radars move synchronously along linear rails, with the long-range allowing measurement of gaps and flushes at specific programmed locations.
+Once the vehicle is inside the system, the three Laser Radars move synchronously along linear rails, with the long range allowing measurement of gaps and flushes at specific programmed locations.
 By continuously moving back and forth along the rails as the vehicle passes through, data is acquired all along the vehicle with up to 170 measurement locations possible.

 In conclusion, the new APDIS Gap & Flush System provides fast measurement and good vehicle coverage.
 Three Laser Radars give all-round visibility, so quality control is greatly improved.
 Inherent vehicle and operator safety are provided by the large stand-off of the APDIS Laser Radar, greater than 0.5m, while the use of linear rails means the system never approaches the vehicle and operators are protected by light curtains and floor scanners.
 The results are no damage and zero-line stoppages.